Directed Acyclic Graph Convolutional Networks: Introduction

-In this work, we introduce a novel \emph{convolutional} GNN specifically designed to learn from signals supported on DAGs; see Section~\ref{ssec:prob_statement} for a formal problem statement.
-Since DAGs introduce a partial order over the nodes, a central question is how to incorporate this strong inductive bias into the architecture in a principled fashion.
-Our answer hinges on (and with new results in Section~\ref{ssec:casaulGSO} we contribute to) a recent framework that extends GSP techniques to DAGs and partially ordered sets (posets)\cite{puschel2021discrete,seifert2023causal}.
-This way, we arrive at a new DAG Convolutional Network (DCN) in Section~\ref{ssec:DCN}.
-The fundamental design principles adopted (Section~\ref{sec:prelim_prob}) can be traced to linear structural equation models (SEMs), which makes DCN well suited for capturing causal dependencies among variables (provided that the DAG model at hand admits such causal interpretations~\cite{peters2017elements}).
-In addition, the architecture supports a spectral interpretation and is permutation equivariant.
-Unlike related GNNs for DAGs\cite{zhang2019dvaevariationalautoencoderdirected,thost2021directed}, DCN's convolutional layers involve mainly sparse matrix multiplications, resulting in manageable computational complexity.
 In Section~\ref{ssec:PDCN} we also introduce a Parallel DCN (PDCN) architecture to address potential scalability issues, transitioning from the deep, recursive structure of DCN to a parallel (wide) implementation.
 Shifted input signals over the DAG are passed through a shared-parameter multilayer perceptron (MLP), and their outputs are summed to form rich nodal representations.
 We show that the number of learnable parameters in the PDCN model is independent of the graph size, unlike a DCN deployed with the most general class of causal graph filters.
-We argue that PDCN is permutation equivariant and expressive enough to distinguish between pairs of non-isomorphic DAGs (within the scope of the Weisfeiler-Lehman test~\cite{WL1968test}).~ \textbf{Related work and contributions in context.} GNN-based ML over DAGs has been gaining traction recently.
-A variational autoencoder (VAE) framework called D-VAE was proposed in~\cite{zhang2019dvaevariationalautoencoderdirected}, to embed DAGs into a continuous low-dimensional latent space.
-The DAGNN model in~\cite{thost2021directed} introduces a sequential aggregation scheme, where each node collects information from all its predecessors through an attention mechanism, and then updates its representation using a gated recurrent unit (GRU) to exploit the DAG-induced partial order.
-However, both D-VAE and DAGNN involve sequential operations that lead to high computational cost, making them less suitable for large-scale graphs.
-Instead, DCN efficiently captures long-range ancestor dependencies via the notion of weighted transitive closure inherent to causal graph filters~\cite{seifert2023causal}.
+We argue that PDCN is permutation equivariant and expressive enough to distinguish between pairs of non-isomorphic DAGs [within the scope of the Weisfeiler-Lehman (WL) test~\cite{WL1968test}].~ \textbf{Related work and contributions in context.} GNN-based ML over DAGs has been gaining traction recently.
+A variational autoencoder (VAE) framework called D-VAE was proposed in~\cite{zhang2019dvaevariationalautoencoderdirected}, to embed DAGs into a continuous low-dimensional latent space. {D-VAE relies on a sequential encoding of the DAG structure, where node representations are computed following the DAG ordering via recurrent units.} The DAGNN model in~\cite{thost2021directed} introduces a sequential aggregation scheme, where each node collects information from all its predecessors through an attention mechanism, and then updates its representation using a gated recurrent unit (GRU) to exploit the DAG-induced partial order. {Consequently, D-VAE and DAGNN rely on computationally-intensive sequential operations, making them less suitable for large-scale DAGs.} Instead, DCN captures long-range ancestor dependencies more efficiently via the notion of weighted transitive closure inherent to causal graph filters~\cite{seifert2023causal}.
 Moreover, DAGNN combines the forward and reverse directions of the DAG in a way that is not straightforward to interpret.
 More recently,\cite{luo2023transformers} extended transformer models to DAGs by encoding node ordering through a reachability-based attention mechanism.
-Different from ~\cite{zhang2019dvaevariationalautoencoderdirected, thost2021directed, luo2023transformers}, the proposed (P)DCN architectures build on formal convolutional operators for signals on DAGs.
-Our experiments in Section~\ref{sec:experiments} provide evidence in support of this design choice, demonstrating gains in utility for different ML tasks, as well as notable computational savings.
+Unlike~\cite{zhang2019dvaevariationalautoencoderdirected, thost2021directed, luo2023transformers}, the proposed (P)DCN architectures build on formal convolutional operators for signals on DAGs. {Accordingly, these new models are best suited for GSP applications where the focus is on ``signal-centric'' predictive tasks, and the DAG is exploited as a strong prior of signal structure.} Our experiments in Section~\ref{sec:experiments} provide evidence in support of this design choice, demonstrating gains in utility for different ML tasks, as well as notable computational savings.
 Conclusions and a discussion of limitations and future work are given in Section~\ref{sec:conclusion}.

 In summary, this work makes the following significant technical contributions to DAG representation learning: